KyleRego/Larder/README.md

 #### Authentication

 The backend uses cookie-based authentication with ASP.NET Core Identity.
 Since React is being used without a framework, the client has a React context called `AuthedContext` to track the user authentication state client side.
 The initial test of whether the client is authenticated is a fetch call to the units index endpoint.
-Since units are used throughout the app (like for ingredient quantities), there is a React context `UnitsContext`, so this has the dual purpose of checking if there are valid cookies and setting up the client auth context.
+Since units are used throughout the app (like for ingredient quantities), there is a React context `UnitsContext`, so this has the dual purpose of checking if there are valid cookies and setting up the user's units context.

 #### Controllers, services, repository